yimuniao/order/README.md

 ## orderweb
 "orderweb" is a restful web service, it is based on spring boot.
-             it accept the order information from user summbit, then first insert it into database, database will generate a unique orderid, then return the order newly generated to browser.
+             it accept the order information from user submition, then first insert it into database, database will generate a unique orderid, then return the order newly generated to browser.
-             At the same time, service will put the order a blocking queue, then a kalka producer thread will poll from the blocking, and send the order to kafka server.
+             At the same time, service will put the order a blocking queue, then a kalka producer thread will poll from the blocking queue, and send the order to kafka server.
-             The webserver provide the query interface.
+             The webserver provide the query interface also.
 ## orderpipeline
 "orderpipeline" is an order processing server, it is a java application. it contains a kafka consumer thread, it will poll the order message from kafka,